Policy Learning under Endogeneity Using Instrumental Variables: Encouragement Rules with An Instrument

 where $U\equiv F_{\tilde{U}|X}(\tilde{U}|X)$ and $\nu(x,z)\equiv F_{\tilde{U}|X}(\tilde{\nu}(x,z)|x)$.
 As a consequence,

 where $p(x,z)$ is the propensity score.

-Endogenous treatment selection also challenges the plausibility of fully mandating the treatment.
-We expand the universe of policies to include manipulations of the instrument that affect social welfare through the treatment.
-An \textit{encouragement rule} is a mapping $\boldsymbol{\alpha}:\mathcal{X}\times\mathcal{Z}\to\mathbb{R}$ that manipulates the instrument for an individual with $(X,Z)=(x,z)$ from the initial value $z$ to a new level $\boldsymbol{\alpha}(x,z)$.
+Endogenous treatment selection also challenges the plausibility of fully mandating treatment assignment.
+I instead consider a different class of policies that manipulate the instrument, which I refer to as \emph{encouragement rules}.
+Formally, an encouragement rule is a mapping $\boldsymbol{\alpha}:\mathcal{X}\times\mathcal{Z}\to\mathbb{R}$ that manipulates the instrument for an individual with $(X,Z)=(x,z)$ from the initial value $z$ to a new level $\boldsymbol{\alpha}(x,z)$.
 For example, when $Z$ is the tuition fee, $\boldsymbol{\alpha}(x,z)=(z-\alpha(x))\cdot1\{z\geq\alpha(x)\}$ with $\alpha:\mathcal{X}\to\mathbb{R}_+$ describes a tuition subsidy rule that subsidizes an individual with $X=x$ up to $\alpha(x)$.
-Our representation of the social welfare criterion in Section \ref{secrepresentation} covers the most general setting without restrictions on $\boldsymbol{\alpha}$.
-When we study the regret bounds for statistical decision rules in Section \ref{applytoEWM}, we take a stand on the complexity of feasible encouragement rules.
-In particular, we focus on a case in which the policymaker makes a binary decision between two a priori chosen functions for manipulation.
-The binary formulation of encouragement rules nests treatment assignment rules \citep{kitagawa2018should,sasaki2020welfare} as a special case.
+The representation of the social welfare criterion in Section \ref{secrepresentation} covers the most general setting without restrictions on $\boldsymbol{\alpha}$.
+When I study the regret bounds for statistical decision rules in Section \ref{applytoEWM}, I take a stand on the complexity of feasible encouragement rules.
+In particular, I focus on a case in which the policymaker allocates individuals to two \emph{a priori} chosen manipulations of the instrument.
+The binary formulation of encouragement rules nests treatment rules \citep{kitagawa2018should,sasaki2020welfare} as a special case.